pdoup/pipforge/README.md

 You might notice this entire tool is contained within a single Python file.
 While not typical for larger projects, this was a conscious decision for a utility of this scope:

 * **Portability:** Makes it incredibly easy to distribute and use.
-Just download the `.py` file, ensure you have the requirements, and run it directly with `python pip_updater.py ...`.
+Just clone, and install it directly in your environment with `pip install`.
 No complex installation needed.
 * **Simplicity for a Utility:** For a focused command-line tool, keeping everything together simplifies deployment and usage for end-users who just want a quick way to manage updates.
 * **Self-Contained Logic:** The core logic is tightly coupled with interacting with `pip` commands, making separation less beneficial for this specific task compared to the ease of distribution.